cognitiveailab/entailmentbank-tree-annotation-tool/README.md

     > json-server --version
     0.16.1

+Don't forget to install the various other packages required as well:

+    npm install

 ## Running the server/tool:
 The tool is run in a web browser, and has two back-end components that need to be run separately: the json-server (for the database), and the node server back-end (for the tool client):